splunk/observability-workshop/content/lambda/setup.md

 * `realm` specifies which Realm your Splunk Monitoring backend is deployed in

-* `collector_image` specifies the contributor version of the otel collector, and the latest version can be found [here](https://github.com/open-telemetry/opentelemetry-collector-contrib/releases){: target=_blank} and will need updating as new versions are released
+* `collector_image` specifies the contributor version of the otel collector, and the latest version can be found [here](https://github.com/open-telemetry/opentelemetry-collector-contrib/releases) and will need updating as new versions are released

 === "terraform.tfvars - Splunk Variables"
     ```